Bishop Gore School

 To enable efficient administration and reduce the need for children to be carrying money:

-We have adopted a biometric fingerprint system for school meal purchases which parents and pupils can take advantage of.
-Further details of the biometric system and its operation are available here:
+We have adopted a sQuid is an online payment system that can be used to make a variety of school payments including school meal purchases which parents and pupils can take advantage of.
+Further details of the online payment system and its operation are available here:

 When individuals apply to work for the School, we will only use the information they supply to process their application and to monitor equal opportunities statistics.
 Personal information about unsuccessful candidates will be held for six months after the recruitment process has been completed, it will then be destroyed securely.

 Once a person has taken up employment with the School we compile a personnel file relating to their employment.
 The information contained in this is kept secure and will only be used for purposes directly relevant to that employment.

 The vast majority of personal data we hold will have been generated in the course of a pupil attending the school or will have been provided to us directly from you.
 There are occasions where personal data is collected about you in other ways.